cedricmeleard/demo-organizer/README.md

 ## Description

 A little app helping team to organize a preview.
-Each dev can connect using google account, then affects a item to him, and at last add a description of what he is going to show

-Items can be reorganized dynamically.
+Each user can connect using his google account.

+Then you can create sprint item and organize them quickly.
+Once you demo is over you can archive a entire sprint and start a new one.

 ## Install